Discipline in Public – The Best Strategy of All

 Training is the Key

 Children develop patterns of relating.
-It’s predictable.
-You know that if you say no to your four-year-old, she’s likely to have a temper tantrum, or when you give an instruction to your eight-year-old she’ll argue with you, or when you correct your thirteen-year-old, he blames the problem on others, including you. see Kids who play the blame game lose.
+They’re predictable.
+You know that if you say no to your four-year-old, she’s likely to have a temper tantrum, or when you give an instruction to your eight-year-old she’ll argue with you, or when you correct your thirteen-year-old, he blames the problem on others, including you.

 At times parents feel like they’re caught in a dance and they don’t know how to turn off the music.
 They know that things shouldn’t happen this way but it’s hard to make changes.
 These patterns are called relational routines and they become more ingrained over time.

 Negative relational routines are most embarrassing when you’re in public.
 While at the grocery store, your son begins to argue just like he does at home.
 At church, your daughter reacts to you with the same disrespect you’ve been seeing for weeks.
-These public arenas aren’t the place to practice changing relational routines, at least not until you’ve done significant homework.
+These public arenas aren’t the place to practice changing relational routines, at least not until you’ve done significant work at home.

 Changing the Dance

-The tendency of children to relate in a particular way develops over time and often requires concerted effort to change.
+The tendency for children to act in a particular way develops over time and often requires deliberate effort to change.
 Once you identify the specific problem, then practice doing the right thing over and over again.
 For example, Tyler, age 4, ignores his mom when she gives him an instruction.
 She has to say the same thing several times, often with increasing intensity, before he responds.

 Disrespect is an Unhealthy Pattern

-Rudy realized that his teenage daughter was disrespectful to him in front of her friends.
+Ron realized that his teenage daughter was disrespectful to him in front of her friends.
 He’d seen the same sarcasm and unkindness when they were alone but it was particularly disturbing in front of others.
-Rudy realized that although the “public” routine matched the “private” routine, the embarrassment was greater with an audience.
-Rudy didn’t want to just look good in public, however, so he began to change the way he and his daughter related in private.
+Ron realized that although the “public” routine matched the “private” routine, the embarrassment was greater with an audience.
+Ron didn’t want to just look good in public, however, so he began to change the way he and his daughter related in private.

-After working on the relating pattern for a few weeks, Rudy found himself in the same situation receiving disrespect in front of his daughter’s friends, but this time he was ready.
-Rudy called his daughter out of the group into the other room and confronted her.
-She received the correction in part because of the homework that he’d done the preceding weeks and she knew that he was serious about the change.
+After working on the relating pattern for a few weeks, Ron found himself in the same situation receiving disrespect in front of his daughter’s friends, but this time he was ready.
+Ron called his daughter out of the group into the other room and confronted her.
+She received the correction in part because of the work that he’d done the preceding weeks and she knew that he was serious about the change.

 Practice, Practice, Practice